scottnm/SWE-Blog/_posts/2017-04-29-Closing-Up.md

 * Overriding & Overloading Behavior: Object-oriented programming is an important practice to understand given how prevalent it is in the software engineering world.
-That being said, this class isn't about object-oriented programming class.
+That being said, this class isn't about object-oriented programming.
  Most of the overriding & overloading lecture material feels more like Java trivia than anything that will help us solve problems better.

 As well, the design patterns lectures need some improvement.
 I think it's